cointobanks/lifetioncoin-docs/_includes/devdoc/ref_p2p_networking.md

 {% autocrossref %}

-The following network messages all help control the PrivateSend (formerly DarkSend) coin mixing features built in to Dash and facilitated by the masternode network.
+The following network messages all help control the PrivateSend (formerly DarkSend) coin mixing features built in to Lifetioncoin and facilitated by the masternode network.

 Since the messages are all related to a single process, this diagram shows them